 The prospectus and the documents incorporated by reference herein contain "forward-looking" statements.
 "Forward-looking statements" are any statements that are not based on historical information.
 Statements other than statements of historical facts included in this prospectus, including, without limitation, statements regarding our future financial position and results of operations, business strategy, budgets, projected costs and plans and objectives of management for future operations, are "forward-looking statements."
 Forward-looking statements generally can be identified by the use of forward-looking terminology such as "may, "will," "expect," "anticipate," "intend," "plan," "believe," "seek," "estimate" or "continue" or the negative of such words or variations of such words and similar expressions.
 These statements are not guarantees of future performance and involve certain risks, uncertainties and assumptions, which are difficult to predict.
-Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements, or "cautionary statements," include, but are not limited to:
+Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in such forward-looking statements and we can give no assurance that such forward-looking statements will prove to be correct.
+Important factors that could cause actual results to differ materially from those expressed or implied by the forward-looking statements, or "cautionary statements," include, but are not limited to:

-- if you fail to follow the exchange offer procedures, your original notes will not be accepted for exchange; - if you fail to exchange your original notes for exchange notes, they will continue to be subject to the existing transfer restrictions and you may not be able to sell them; - the notes and the related guarantees are effectively subordinated to our and our subsidiary guarantors' senior secured indebtedness and structurally subordinated to the indebtedness of our subsidiaries that do not guarantee the notes; - · there is no public market for the notes; - · we may not be able to satisfy our repurchase obligations in the event of a change of control because the terms of our indebtedness or lack of funds may prevent us from doing so; - fraudulent conveyance laws may permit courts to void the subsidiary guarantees of the notes in specific circumstances, which would interfere with the payment of the subsidiary guarantees; - · our significant level of indebtedness could adversely affect our financial condition and prevent us from fulfilling our debt service obligations; - we are incurring significant indebtedness in connection with substantial ongoing capital expenditures.
-Capital expenditures for existing and future projects may materially strain our liquidity; - · despite current indebtedness levels, we may still incur more indebtedness, which could further exacerbate the risks described above; - the covenants in the indenture governing our 73/4% senior unsecured notes due 2017, which we refer to as the 73/4% Senior Notes, the indenture governing our 6.625% senior unsecured notes due 2021, which we refer to as the 6.625% Senior Notes, and our Credit Agreement entered into by us, as Borrower, certain of our subsidiaries as Guarantors, and BNP Paribas, as Lender and Administrative Agent, which we refer to as the Senior Credit Facility, impose significant operating and financial restrictions which may adversely affect our ability to operate our business; - · servicing our indebtedness will require a significant amount of cash.
-Our ability to generate cash depends on many factors beyond our control; - · because portions of our senior indebtedness have floating interest rates, a general increase in interest rates will adversely affect cash flows; - · we depend on distributions from our subsidiaries to make payments on our indebtedness.
+- · if you fail to follow the exchange offer procedures, your original notes will not be accepted for exchange; - if you fail to exchange your original notes for exchange notes, they will continue to be subject to the existing transfer restrictions and you may not be able to sell them; - the notes and the related guarantees are effectively subordinated to our and our subsidiary guarantors' senior secured indebtedness and structurally subordinated to the indebtedness of our subsidiaries that do not guarantee the notes; - · there is no public market for the notes; - we may not be able to satisfy our repurchase obligations in the event of a change of control because the terms of our indebtedness or lack of funds may prevent us from doing so; - fraudulent conveyance laws may permit courts to void the subsidiary guarantees of the notes in specific circumstances, which would interfere with the payment of the subsidiary guarantees; - our significant level of indebtedness could adversely affect our financial condition and prevent us from fulfilling our debt service obligations; - we are incurring significant indebtedness in connection with substantial ongoing capital expenditures.
+Capital expenditures for existing and future projects may materially strain our liquidity; - · despite current indebtedness levels, we may still incur more indebtedness, which could further exacerbate the risks described above; - the covenants in the indenture governing our 73/4% senior unsecured notes due 2017, which we refer to as the 73/4% Senior Notes, the indenture governing our 6.625% senior unsecured notes due 2021, which we refer to as the 6.625% Senior Notes, and our Credit Agreement entered into by us, as Borrower, certain of our subsidiaries as Guarantors, and BNP Paribas, as Lender and Administrative Agent, which we refer to as the Senior Credit Facility, impose significant operating and financial restrictions which may adversely affect our ability to operate our business; - servicing our indebtedness will require a significant amount of cash.
+Our ability to generate cash depends on many factors beyond our control: - because portions of our senior indebtedness have floating interest rates, a general increase in interest rates will adversely affect cash flows; - · we depend on distributions from our subsidiaries to make payments on our indebtedness.
 These distributions may not be made;